Solid Wood Flooring Range

-Solid wood flooring is made with each plank coming from a singular piece of 100% natural wood that is cut down to the desired size, usually ranging between 18 to 25 centimeters.
+Manufactured from a singular piece of 100% natural wood that is cut down to the desired size, usually ranging between 18 to 25 centimeters, these floors are solid and extremely durable.
 At Lifestyle Flooring UK, we have large selection of high quality, long-lasting 100% natural real wood flooring at considerably cheap prices.
 Not only do they add warmth and elegance to your room, but they are also considerably easy to maintain.

-Real wood floors are made from a variety of materials, including walnut, oak, and maple.
-Any product that’s manufactured from timber is regarded as wooden flooring including engineered wood flooring.
+Wooden floors are made from a variety of materials, including solid walnut, oak, and maple.
 These floors have been around for a century now, and are available in a myriad of different designs.Read More

 - ✔ Pack Size (in m2): 2.2 ✔ Construction: Solid Oak ✔ Wood Range: Atkinson & Kirby Pre-finished Solid ✔ Wood Plank Effect: Plank ✔ Wood Species: Hickory ✔ Thickness: 18mm ✔ Plank Length: RL ✔ Plank Width: 125 mm£64.99